Silvester Diggles: Last years

-Due of his infirmity, Diggles' niece Rowena Birkett became more directly involved in his next project, Australian Insects and Their Transformations, which her uncle had commenced in 1871.
+Due to his infirmity, Diggles' niece Rowena Birkett became more directly involved in his next project, Australian Insects and Their Transformations, which her uncle had commenced in 1871.
 By 1878 twenty-six transformations had been completed, of which sixteen were signed and dated by Rowena in the last two years.
 (Note: Australian Insects and Their Transformations remained incomplete and unpublished and Rowena retained the whole series of drawings after the death of her uncle in 1880.)

 In 1879 Rowena Birkett left Brisbane to take up a position as a governess.

 Silvester Diggles died on 21 March 1880 at his home in Kangaroo Point, aged 64, survived by his widow, two daughters of his first marriage and two sons of the second.
 He was buried in Toowong Cemetery.

 Legacy

 Among the species that bear Diggles' name are the butterfly Hypochrysops digglesii, the rare chafer beetle Tapeionschema digglesii and the moth genus Digglesia (which A.J.
 Turner bestowed on him in 1911 noting: "After the late Mr. Diggles, the pioneer entomologist of Queensland").
 The moth genus of Digglesia, the brushed trapdoor spider Ozicrypta digglesi, and the sea snail Zafra digglesi are named after him.

 The original manuscript of The Ornithology of Australia, made up of four albums containing approximately 245 plates of watercolour drawings, are digitised and held by the State Library of New South Wales.